boldare/boldare-tech/content/posts/2018-11-05_naming-sass-color-variables.md

 $black-pearl: #010105;
 ```

-This approach works with styles in javascript or other preprocessors.
+This approach works also with styles in javascript or other preprocessors.
 We can modify our final solution to transform it into map of colors and brand colors which we will use for our application's palette.

 ```css